 We will give you up to two weeks' supply of medicines before you leave hospital.
 Your nurse will discuss your medicines with you and when to take them.
-We will give you a letter to take to your GP so he or she can continue to prescribe the medicines you need to take.
+We will give you a letter to take to your GP so he/she can continue to prescribe the medicines you need to take.
 It is important that you make an appointment to see your GP within the first week of being back at home.
 Your GP can check how you are and give you a prescription for a new supply of medicines.

-If you buy over-the-counter medicine without a prescription,

-please ask your pharmacist if it is safe to use with your prescribed medicine.
+If you buy over-the-counter medicine without a prescription, please ask your pharmacist if it is safe to use with your prescribed medicines.

-If you are using anticoagulant medication (such as warfarin) to reduce the risk of blood clots after your operation, you will need to have regular blood tests to make sure you are on the right dose.
+If you are using anticoagulant (blood-thinning) medicine (such as warfarin) to reduce the risk of blood clots after your operation, you will need to have regular blood tests to make sure you are on the right dose.
 You can have these blood tests at your GP surgery or at an anticoagulation clinic.
 If your GP cannot do these tests, we will refer you to your nearest clinic before you leave hospital.
+Other blood-thinning medicines may not require such monitoring but it is not always possible to use them, especially in patients with metallic heart valves.

-If you have any questions about your medication once you leave hospital, you can call our medicines helpline on 020 7351 8901 (Monday to Friday, 9am to 5pm).
+If you have any questions about your medicine once you leave hospital, you can call our medicines helpline on 020 7351 8901 (Monday to Friday, 9am to 5pm).